Philip Bulcock

-Philip Bulcock (born 6 July 1970) is an English actor who has appeared in numerous award-winning film and theatre productions.
+Philip Bulcock a.k.a.
+Philip Lambert (born 6 July 1970) is an English actor who has appeared in numerous award-winning film and theatre productions.
 He played the part of The Four Seasons' bassist and vocal arranger, Nick Massi in the original cast of the Olivier Award-winning UK West End production of Jersey Boys and Murphy in The Dark Knight directed by Christopher Nolan.

 Early life

 The son of a teacher and an electrical engineer, Bulcock was born Philip Garry Pickup in Jericho, Bury but was raised by his mother and step-father in the Rossendale Valley and Poole changing schools repeatedly due to frequent re-location.
 He was a student at both Bacup and Rawtenstall Grammar School and Poole Grammar School before moving to London to attend drama school.

 Training

 As a teenager Bulcock gained a place at the National Youth Theatre where he performed the role of Second Tempter in their production of T. S. Eliot's play Murder in the Cathedral at the Edinburgh International Festival.
 He attended Mountview Academy of Theatre Arts to study acting and later The School of the Science of Acting (now known as The Kogan Academy of Dramatic Arts) where he trained in Acting and Directing for four years under the Russian theatre practitioner and founder of The Science of Acting technique, Sam Kogan.